“No one gossips about other people’s secret virtues.” – Bertrand Russell, mathematician and philosopher.

 At the age of 20, Benjamin Franklin created a system to develop his character.
 In his autobiography, Franklin listed his thirteen virtues as:

-While some of these ideas might seem a bit outdated, it’s also helpful to have guidance from someone who mastered a variety of fields, including business, politics, science, and travel, all without a formal education.
+It’s always helpful to have guidance from someone who has mastered a variety of fields, including business, politics, science, and travel, all without a formal education.

 The extreme elements of world culture these days seem to almost beg for extreme behavior.
 We should remember that the race of life is long and in the end, we’re only really competing with ourselves.